onurgozupek/btcturk/README.md

 Requirements
 -------------
-* You obviously need a BtcYurk account. https://www.btcturk.com/
+* You obviously need a BtcTurk account. https://www.btcturk.com/
 * You need to create an API key on your account settings

 Usage